Amnet Logo

 Nagoya12/411/28

-JMC 2nd forecast announced on Oct.
-1, 2024
+JMC 4th forecast announced on Nov.
+26, 2024

-Forecast of Yellow Leaves
+Forecast of Yellow Leaves Viewing Dates

-Yellow Foliage Forecast 2nd 2024
+Yellow Foliage Forecast 4th 2024

 LocationForecastAverage date

-JMC 2nd forecast announced on Oct.
-1, 2024
+JMC 4th forecast announced on Nov.
+26, 2024

 Northern Japan (Hokkaido, Tohoku)

-• Red leaves: Expected to be on time or slightly delayed.
+• Red leaves: On time or delayed

 Eastern Japan (Kanto, Chubu)

-Peak season in mountainous areas: Late October to early December
+Mountain areas: Late October to mid-December

 Western Japan (Kansai, Kyushu)

-Peak season in mountainous areas: Early November to early December
+Mountain areas: Early November to mid-December

-• Yellow leaves: Expected on time.
+• Yellow leaves: Delayed

 Autumn 2024 in Japan: Fall Foliage Forecast & Viewing Guide